yaseyldrr/Testing_obot.fun/README.md

 # **🌐 Website Test Automation Project**

-This repository contains a personal project where I designed and implemented test automation for a sample website.
+This repository contains a personal project where I designed and implemented test automation for a sample website https://obot.fun/.
 The goal was to enhance my skills in automated testing and explore real-world scenarios using popular testing tools and frameworks.

 ## **🎯 Objectives**